leo-lox/camelus/docs/README.md

 In the **lib** folder you can find the main directory housing the core UI logic and overall app functionality.
 This directory includes the foundational structure and primary components for each screen.
 In the **routes** folder are the defined app’s navigation pathways.
 Each route specifies how users move between screens and provides clear navigation logic across the app.
 The **components** folder contains reusable UI elements that combine basic components (like atoms and molecules) to build such as headers or forms that are used across multiple screens.
 In the **providers** folder you can see how state logic is managed by using provider to handle and update data across widgets.
 Providers allow consistent state handling throughout the app.<br>

 ## 4. Architecture
 In the app's architecture, components are organized into three primary categories: Atoms, molecules and providers.
 Each category serves a specific purpose to create a scalable and maintainable ui.
 Atoms are the most basic ui elements used frequently throughout the app.
-These components are minimal and reusable.
 In the atoms folder you can see a LongButton for example: https://github.com/leo-lox/camelus/blob/dev/lib/presentation_layer/atoms/long_button.dart

 **Molecules** are combinations of atoms (e.g. buttons, text fields) that form more complex UI elements.
 They are still reusable but typically show more logic or user interaction.
 **Organisms** bring multiple molecules together, forming complete sections like a profile page or a feed section.

 ### Using Provider for State Management

 Each provider within the `providers` folder is dedicated to managing a specific part of the app state like user authentication, feed updates and message handling.
 Providers allow widgets across the app to access and respond to these data updates.
-It is also making the UI dynamic and responsive to user interactions.

 - **Example**: The `UserProvider` tracks the user’s login state and profile data.
 It allows to handle all relevant screens and components display the most updated information.
 With `ChangeNotifier` any changes to user data are automatically propagated to relevant widgets, providing real-time feedback to users as they interact with the app.